Rafael Leão: Senior career

 On 5 October 2021, Leão was called up to the senior team for the first time, as a replacement for the injured Rafa Silva.
 Four days later, he made his international debut, replacing Cristiano Ronaldo at half-time and providing the assist for André Silva's goal in a 3–0 friendly defeat of Qatar.

 In October 2022, he was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar, being included in the final 26-man squad for the tournament.
 On 25 November, Leão scored his first international goal, closing Portugal's 3–2 group stage win against Ghana.
 Leão followed with a second World Cup goal on 6 December when he sealed of Portugal's 6–1 thrashing of Switzerland in the round of 16.
 Portugal were eliminated in the quarter-finals after losing 1–0 to Morocco.

 On 21 May 2024, he was selected in the 26-man squad for the UEFA Euro 2024.
 He started against the Czech Republic and Turkey, before missing the final group stage match Georgia, due to accumulation of yellow cards, for simulation in both matches.
 He made a further two appearances against Slovenia (3–0 victory in a penalty shootout) and France in the knockout stage (5–3 loss in another shootout).

-In May 2025, Leão was selected for Portugal’s 2025 UEFA Nations League Finals squad.
+In May 2025, Leão was selected for Portugal's 2025 UEFA Nations League Finals squad.
 He and his team would go on to win the tournament 5–3 in a penalty shootout over rivals Spain.

+On 19 May 2026, Leão was selected in the 26-man squad for the 2026 FIFA World Cup.
+On 23 June, he scored the final goal in a 5–0 group stage victory over Uzbekistan.
+He assisted a stoppage-time goal to Gonçalo Ramos in a 2–1 victory over Croatia in the Round of 32, to help his country qualify to the Round of 16.

 Player profile

 Style of play

-Leão is regarded as a skillful and technical player, capable of playing on either flank, due to his versatility.
+Leão is regarded as a technical player, capable of playing on either flank.
 Standing 1.88 m tall, Leão is a tall and lean player who has a burst and speed to match, making him a dynamic forward.
 Having developed as a centre-forward at youth level and during his season at Lille, he offers a dynamic presence in the forward line.
 He stretches and disrupts defences with his movements, with and without the ball.
-Leão is a prolific and proficient dribbler; he drives from deep and then overtakes players in one-on-one situations around the box with maneuvers and changes to his speed.
+Leão is a proficient dribbler; he drives from deep and then overtakes players in one-on-one situations around the box with maneuvers and changes to his speed.
 He is also capable of creating chances and providing assists for teammates from the left due to his vision.
 Inside the penalty area, he uses dribbles and movement to get into good positions.
 Leão has also been played as a striker because of his composure and eye for goal.